JonKing93/JonKing93.github.io/content/project/SAM/index.md

 ---
 title: Reconstructing the Southern Annular Mode
-summary: Assimilating drought Atlases and the PAGES network of temperature sensitive climate proxies to reconstruct the Southern Annular Mode over the Common Era
+summary: Assimilating drought Atlases and the PAGES network of temperature sensitive climate proxies to reconstruct the Southern Annular Mode over the last 2000 years
 tags:
 - DASH
 - Last Millennium DA